chuchuroth/Huawei/chatGPT.md

 This awareness is particularly relevant for Huawei’s global position.
 I’ve personally experienced political restrictions: earlier this year, I passed the interview and was offered a position at Esslingen University’s regulation lab, but due to Germany’s export control policy—linked to my undergraduate university—I wasn’t allowed to take it.
 The decision was political, not about my skills, and it reinforced my awareness of these non-technical barriers.
 This perspective helps me anticipate risks, like export controls or GDPR changes, and propose strategies so that roadmaps are both innovative and resilient.

----

-**Sino-German Joint Venture and Communication Skills**

-What also sets me apart is my hands-on experience in Sino-German joint ventures like FAWAY-HELLA and FLEX.
-These roles taught me to act as a cultural and technical translator, balancing precise German standards like ISO 26262 with China’s rapid production demands.

-This experience trained me to steer complex international projects end-to-end, build consensus among diverse stakeholders, and keep projects on track.
-I’d describe one of my strengths as structural communication and information integration, which I’ve enhanced by adopting AI tools in my daily work.
-In fact, I value companies that integrate AI models into their internal systems and business processes—it’s one of my evaluation criteria for employers.

----

-**Closing Statement**

-In summary, my technical expertise in mechatronics, my established network in the German tech ecosystem, and my unique background in Sino-German collaborations position me to add immediate value to the Automotive Engineering Lab.
-I’m confident in my ability to scout technologies, conduct feasibility checks, and build strategic partnerships to advance Huawei’s automotive ICT solutions.

-I’m very excited about this opportunity and would be glad to discuss how I might approach a specific challenge your team is currently facing.

-👉 This version ties your **personal story + career narrative + technical skills + entrepreneurial journey + geopolitical awareness + AI enthusiasm** into a **single coherent story**, while keeping it in **spoken-language style** for an interview.

-Would you like me to now **shrink this into a 2–3 minute pitch** (still natural and story-like), so you have both the **long version** (full intro) and the **short version** ready for different interview settings?